A close up of a book with handwritten text inside

 • historiography: some account of the current state of scholarship in this area.
 You may want to explain why you are dissatisfied with existing scholarship: is it limited, dated or unconvincing?
 What kind of contribution will your work make?

-• sources: an indication of the sources you expect to use, where these can be found, how they will contribute to your research, what if any technical skills you will need to work with them (eg language, quantitative, use of specialist software), and whether you already have, or will need to acquire, those skills; and
+• sources: an indication of the sources you expect to use, where these can be found, how they will contribute to your research, what if any technical skills you will need to work with them (eg language, quantitative methods, use of specialist software), and whether you already have, or will need to acquire, those skills; and

 • method: some discussion of your disciplinary approach to dealing with sources and constructing your thesis and what this approach can offer.
 Some of the following considerations may apply.
 At what level is your inquiry: micro or local, regional or national, comparative or transnational?
 Will you be using case studies?